1891 Philadelphia Athletics season

 The 1891 Philadelphia Athletics season was a season in American baseball.
 The team, which had played the 1890 season in the defunct Players' League, joined the American Association as a replacement for the previous version of the Philadelphia Athletics, which was expelled after the 1890 season.

-The team finished with a 73–66 record and was fifth place in the AA.
+The team finished with a 73–66 record and was fourth place in the AA.
 The league folded after the 1891 season; the team disbanded with it.
 It was reported that Athletics ownership earned a $5,000 profit on the season in addition to the rents they charged the Forepaugh and Barnum circuses for use of Forepaugh Park.